Erwin Stover Programs

 The Erwin Stover House is open for tours from 12-4 every weekend from May through October.
 Visitors will have a chance to learn about the house and grounds, its furnishings and the people who lived and worked on the land.
 In addition to its regular open hours the house is home to a variety of additional community events, some annual and others regularly scheduled throughout the season, each designed to share aspects of daily life throughout the region in history.

 Throughout the year, historians will offer hands-on demonstrations on how people lived, worked and played throughout history.
 Topics will vary from textiles to gardening, food preservation and preparation to outdoor pastimes.
-Time: 1-4pm on Sunday, June 19, and the following Saturdays: August 20, October 22, and December 3.

-The St. Nicholas Day annual event is held on the first Saturday in December.
+The St. Nicholas Day annual event is held on the second Saturday in December.
 Visitors have a chance to immerse themselves in the traditional Victorian era holiday of Bucks County's early German Settlers.
 For the Stover Family the Holiday began early in December on St. Nicholas Day.
 How was the house decorated?
 What did people wear?
 What was their favorite tasty treat?
 Learn the history of the gingerbread cookie and see how they were made.
 Listen to traditional stories of St. Nicholas.
 Make an old world paper flower ornament.
 Or join the Stovers in a round of Christmas Carols.